jedbrown/git-fat/README.rst

    included
 -  Binary files really exist in your working directory and are not soft-links
--  Only depends on Python 2.7, rsync and ssh
+-  Only depends on Python 2.7 and a backend
 -  Download only the files you need with pattern matching
 -  Supports anonymous downloads of files over http